MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/text/fonts.md

 <a name="Setting_Font_in_Xaml" />

-## Setting the Font in Xaml
+## Setting the Font in XAML

-Xamarin.Forms controls that display text all have a `Font` property that can be set in Xaml.
-The simplest way to set the font in Xaml is to use the named size enumeration values, as shown in this example:
+Xamarin.Forms controls that display text all have a `Font` property that can be set in XAML.
+The simplest way to set the font in XAML is to use the named size enumeration values, as shown in this example:

 ```xaml
 <Label Text="Login" FontSize="Large"/>
 <Label Text="Instructions" FontSize="Small"/>
 ```

-There is a built-in converter for the `Font` property that allows all font settings to be expressed as a string value in Xaml.
-The following examples show how you can specify font attributes and sizes in Xaml:
+There is a built-in converter for the `Font` property that allows all font settings to be expressed as a string value in XAML.
+The following examples show how you can specify font attributes and sizes in XAML:

 ```xaml
 <Label Text="Italics are supported" FontAttributes="Italic" />